wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 simulation article.
 For example, during bound phase simulation, MSHRs are assumed to be non-existent, and cache tag accesses always take `accLat` cycles.
 These static latencies are then used to update simulated core cycles.

+One of the most fundamental assumptions in zSim is that the access path derived during the bound phase is a very good approximation of the actual access path in an actual execution where contention is present.
+In other words, the part of the memory hierarchy that will be traversed will not change much between isolated simulation and concurrent execution.
+Only the timing of the access will change due to contention and resource hazards.
+The zSim paper also proves that "path-altering interferences" are very rare compared with the number of accesses.

 ### Zero Load Letency Clock